iainurquhart/FacetedNav_CraftPlugin/readme.md

 This plugin was quickly put together to assist in creating faceted navigation across single or multiple category groups.

-The following code examples will use an example use case of a Plant Nursery website that requires filtering plant type, soil type, and light exposure.
+The following code examples will use an example use case of a Plant Nursery website that requires filtering of plant types, soil types, and light exposures.
 Ultimately we want a url structure of:

 category_group/category_1|category_2/category_group/category_1